skyros/final-project-copy/README.md

 - Create a working geographical data visualization Luigi pipeline.
 - Use Python as glue to tie together multiple technologies.
 - Use Dask to do lazy data processing as much as possible.
-- Dig into Bokeh and practice with some of the visualization techniques and technologies introduced late in CSCI E-29.
+- Dig into Bokeh and practice with some of the visualization techniques and technologies introduced late in the course.
-- Find good opportunities to incorporate techniques and technologies learned in CSCI E-29 and solidify my understanding of them.
+- Find good opportunities to incorporate techniques and technologies learned in the course and solidify my understanding of them.

 ## Navigating This Project